MonoidMusician/blog/sources/reformed_oop.md

 derive newtype instance Semigroup Scope
 ```

-This forms a monoid, stating that the way to inherit from multiple scopes is simply to register your destructors with all of them.
+This forms a monoid, stating that the way to inherit from multiple scopes is simply to register your destructors and waiters with all of them.

 You could possibly envision scopes containing locks in multithreaded languages.
 But I am not sure how well that would work with a monoid structure…